I7-Examples/When-in-Rome-2/docs/source.txt

 Not likely.
 'What happens now?' you ask.
 'Will there be-- that is, do you think there will be reprisals?'

 Their expressions are vague.
 'We intercepted the outgoing pod,' says the blond one after a moment.
 'The body will never reach the creature's home; it will be presumed lost.'";
-	end the game saying "Your contract with A. P. is dissolved"
+	end the story saying "Your contract with A. P. is dissolved"

 Instead of switching on the propulsion unit when the egg is ready and the moon of the filled label is not the moon of the creature:
 	say "You flip the switch, and the egg jets off to [moon of the filled label].